-Governor Ige signs clean air bill, banning use of e-cigarettes where smoking is prohibitedPosted on Apr 24, 2015 in Latest News, Newsroom, Press Releases
+Governor Ige signs clean air bill, banning use of e-cigarettes where smoking is prohibitedPosted on Apr 24, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Health applauds Governor Ige, members of the legislature, and partners statewide for passing and signing Act 19 (HB 940), which restricts the use of electronic smoking devices, or e-cigarettes, in all locations where smoking is illegal.
 Act 19 upholds the protections created by Hawaii’s very successful Smoke-Free Workplace and Public Places Law, enacted in 2006.
 The signing of this historic legislation makes Hawaii the fourth U.S. state to have passed such a bill, after North Dakota, New Jersey, and Utah.